 Let us help you develop a strategy to best protect your privilege to drive.
 If we can go to court to obtain a withhold of adjudication or a dismissal, this will not count toward the three offenses that can cause you to become a Habitual Traffic Offender.
 An experienced attorney from our law firm can be a powerful advocate for you in court.

-Call our Orlando DWLS attorneys immediately if you’re in the Florida area at (407) 500-0000.
-Our lawyers, including founder Mark NeJame, can get you the trusted representation you need.
+Call our Orlando DWLS attorneys immediately if you’re charged with DWLS in the Central Florida area at, (407) 500-0000.
+Our defense lawyers can get you the trusted representation you need.

 When can someone be charged with DWLS?